 Sewing together two pieces of fabric is called "piecing".
 The fabric pieces should be cut with a 6.5 mm (1/4 inch) seam allowance.

-Sew a piecing straight stitch 6.5 mm (1/4 inch) from
+Sew a piecing straight stitch 6.5 mm (1/4 inch) from either the right side or the left side of the presser foot.

-- Baste or pin along the seam allowance of the fabric that you wish to piece together. - Attach zigzag foot "J". - Select stitch $\left[\begin{array}{c} \\ \end{array} \right]{\mathbb{P}}$ or $\left[\begin{array}{c} \\ \end{array} \right]{\mathbb{P}}$. - Sew with the side of the presser foot aligned with the edge of the fabric. - For a seam allowance on the right side Align the right side of the presser foot with the edge of the fabric, and sew using stitch
+- Baste or pin along the seam allowance of the fabric that you wish to piece together.

+- Attach zigzag foot "J".

+- Select stitch \bigcap{P} or \bigcap{P} .

+- Sew with the side of the presser foot aligned with the edge of the fabric.

+- For a seam allowance on the right side

+Align the right side of the presser foot with the

+edge of the fabric, and sew using stitch

-- 1 6.5 mm (1/4 inch)
+- (1) 6.5 mm (1/4 inch)

 - For a seam allowance on the left side

 Align the left side of the presser foot with the

 edge of the fabric, and sew using stitch

-(1) 6.5 mm (1/4 inch)
+1 6.5 mm (1/4 inch)

 To change the width of the seam allowance (the needle position), adjust the stitch width.
-For details, refer to "Changing the needle position" (page 35).
+For details, refer to "Changing the needle position" (page 43).